robertmartin8/PyPortfolioOpt/README.md

 ### Objective functions

-- Maximum Sharpe ratio: this is also called the *tangency portfolio* because on a graph of returns vs risk, this portfolio corresponds to the tangent of the efficient frontier that has a y-intercept equal to the risk-free rate.
+- Maximum Sharpe ratio: this results in a *tangency portfolio* because on a graph of returns vs risk, this portfolio corresponds to the tangent of the efficient frontier that has a y-intercept equal to the risk-free rate.
 This is the default option because it finds the optimal return per unit risk.
 - Minimum volatility.
 This may be useful if you're trying to get an idea of how low the volatility *could* be, but in practice it makes a lot more sense to me to use the portfolio that maximises the Sharpe ratio.
 - Efficient return, a.k.a. the Markowitz portfolio, which minimises risk for a given target return – this was the main focus of Markowitz 1952
 - Efficient risk: the Sharpe-maximising portfolio for a given target risk.
+- Condiitional value-at-risk: a measure of tail loss

 ### Optional parameters